 To her friends, she appears to have it all: husband, son, wealth, prestige, beauty, beautiful house, nice cars.
 But, underneath, she's bored and unfulfilled, merely coasting through life without much direction.

 What does she want?

 Ella is Sophie's younger sister.
-Her dad, Geoff, has managed to help get her a new job as the PA to his boss, Harvey at the West End Echo.
+Her dad, Geoff, has managed to help get her a new job as the PA to his boss, Simon at the West End Echo.
 At the start of the musical, she is bubbling over with enthusiasm for this new start in life, with a great job at a great firm.
 Life is all hers.

 Despite her love of a good party with friends, she's actually quite a shy, impressionable soul.
 She's a very likeable girl, but one of life's dreamers, quite happy to live in the fantasy world she creates in her head.

 George is one of Sophie's closest friends and works as the Junior Editor at the West End Echo.
 He's still learning his trade and his boss keeps him busy, very busy in fact!
 But, he can cope, as he's striving to be more like his charismatic and successful boss.